 Students do, however, decide during their bachelor’s degree program which kind of master’s degree they will pursue later, in that they choose to focus on certain areas.
 For example, they are required to complete a module entitled “Practical School-based Studies” (Schulpraktische Studien) in their core subject during the fifth semester in order to become eligible for admission to the one-year master’s degree program.
 As a result, it is important to obtain information by consulting the study regulations or the examination offices as early as possible, even at the beginning of the academic program.

-At Freie Universität Berlin, students are required to choose from among specific options for combinations (pdf-file, in German) of a 90-credit core subject and a 60-credit module.
+At Freie Universität Berlin, students are required to choose from among specific options for combinations (in German) of a 90-credit core subject and a 60-credit module.

 Please note: In certain combinations of subjects, the master’s degree program – and thus also the teaching credential track – is already specified.
 The only option open to students who choose the subject of Work Studies (Arbeitslehre), for instance, is the one-year master’s degree program.